403 Forbidden Error

 As mentioned in the previous section, enabling Zone Referrers within KeyCDN or hotlink protection on your web server will deliver a 403 Forbidden

 error to referrers who aren't permitted to access your files.
-Double check you have set up your referrers correctly and have added all of the domains that should be able to access the website's resources.
+Double-check that you have set up your referrers correctly and have added all the domains that should be able to access the website's resources.

 Use the HTTP Header Checker tool to test your URL against an HTTP referrer to see if you receive a 403